iclr2020-fsai/FSAI/index.md

 Please go to [https://cmt3.research.microsoft.com/FSEAI2020](https://cmt3.research.microsoft.com/FSEAI2020) to apply.

 ## How To Participate?
-This virtual workshop (a new format for both ICLR and us) will consist of a mix of pre-recorded and live content, with Various different ways to participate and engage.
+This virtual workshop (a new format for both ICLR and us) will consist of a mix of pre-recorded and live content, with various different ways to participate and engage:

 + [Register](https://iclr.cc/Register/view-registration) for ICLR (optional)
 + [Suggest and vote](https://app.sli.do/event/wmcmafgi) on panel discussion questions
-+ View the livestream (coming soon)
++ View the livestream (link will be provided on the day)

 ### Livestream
 Throughout the day we will be livestreaming invited talks, contributed talks, lightning poster presentations, and 2 live panel discussions.
 Please see the Schedule for details on what is being streamed when (timezone NB).